-The Cross storage bin hangs off the back of the stroller under the handlebar (above left).
+The storage bin on Cross folds out from the back of the stroller beneath the handlebar (above left).
 This bin is large and held our extra-large diaper bag with a nice interior pocket to help keep things organized and smaller items within reach.The narrower rectangle shape of the bin means we really had to work to get it in, but it will fit with room to spare.
 The bin has a max capacity of 8.8 lbs, which is low for a product for two because two children will likely have more supplies than one.
-We suspect that supplies for two will weigh more than 8 lbs, especially for all day adventures.
-We thank parents may overfill the basket and worry this will make it a potential tipping hazard.
+We suspect that supplies for two will weigh more than 8 lbs, especially for all-day adventures.
+We think it's likely that parents may fill the basket to greater than it's capacity and worry about the potential tipping hazard this may cause.
 When not in use parents can clip the bin up and out of the way (above right).

 The Cross 2 also has passenger stow pockets inside the cabin.
 These pockets can hold most things, but smaller riders won't be able to reach them while buckled in.
-Also, each seat back has a pocket for items like wallets, keys, phone, or water bottles.
+There is also an elastic pocket on the back of each seat that would be a good place to store things such as wallets, keys, phone, or water bottles.

-The sunshade on the Cross is not surprisingly unlike those found on the competition.
+The Cross sports a sunshade that is very different from those found on most other strollers.
 The shade is a clip-on piece of fabric that blocks the sun and can slide up or down for direct coverage.
-With the seatbacks reclined there is a vinyl peek-a-boo window at the top for checking on little ones.
-The front of the Cross has a zippered cover that can be mesh or vinyl depending on your needs. it can also be rolled up and stored out of the way entirely.
+When the seats are reclined there is a tinted vinyl peek-a-boo window to check on little ones from behind.
+The front of the Cross can be protected with one mesh zippered cover and/or one vinyl cover depending on your needs and the weather.
+Both covers can also be rolled up and stored out of the way entirely.

-The Cross 2 has two seats and both have 5-point harnesses that are easy to put on and take off.
+The Cross 2 has two seats and both have easily adjustable 5-point harnesses.
+They are also relatively easy to buckle and unbuckle.
 The straps use a non-rethread style adjustment with an 8-inch range of height options.
 The buckle on this Thule is easier to operate than its predecessor on the Cougar 2 because it does not require nesting of the buckle parts.

 The Cross 2 seats can recline and each moves independently for individual comfort.
-The reclining operation is a one-handed simple process with three positions.
+The seat has three recline positions and can be reclined with one-hand.
 None of the options are truly flat, but the angle should be sufficient for most sleepy little ones to nap.
 The seat doesn't offer leg or footrests, which means children sit with legs stretched out in front of them.